Deathrow002/Go-Core-Bank/README.md

 - MVC architecture (Controllers, Services, Repositories)

 **Inter-service communication** is done via HTTP using Docker Compose service names as hostnames (e.g., `http://customer-service:8080`).

+**Monitoring** is provided by Prometheus (metrics collection) and Grafana (visualization).
+See `prometheus.yml` for scrape targets and configure your services to expose metrics endpoints for best results.

 ---